 The USA Bowling system has several features that distinguish it from traditional youth bowling leagues:

-Instruction and regular practice with a dedicated coach for each team
+Instruction and regular practice with a dedicated coach to each team

 A short schedule of 8-12 weeks